-LONG-TERM PLANNING - LOWER MANHATTAN PLANNING STUDIES AND IMPROVEMENTS ---The City of New York is leading two studies to help identify and address challenges in Lower Manhattan.
-These are the East River Waterfront Study and the Transportation Planning Study.
-The East River Waterfront study is the first step in claiming this waterfront for use by New York's residents, workers and visitors.
+LONG-TERM PLANNING - LOWER MANHATTAN PLANNING STUDIES AND IMPROVEMENTS --- The City of New York is leading two studies to help identify and address challenges in Lower Manhattan.
+These are the East River Waterfront Study and the Transportation Planning Study. --- The East River Waterfront study is the first step in claiming this waterfront for use by New York's residents, workers and visitors.
 Initially dedicated to shipping and industrial uses, the East River waterfront today has been largely abandoned.
 Where today there are empty piers and vacant buildings, tomorrow there can be extraordinary cultural facilities, unique recreational spaces and amenities.
 In early 2004, consultants were selected to lead four related studies which will help create a comprehensive plan for the waterfront that articulates potential uses, facilities and programs; relies on world class design principles; integrates with surrounding communities and traffic patterns; and safeguards the ecological habitat for all species.
-The studies include urban design, marine ecology, traffic engineering, and regulatory counsel. --- In this quarter, the urban design consultants have completed their site analysis and are currently developing an overall masterplan which should be completed in early 2005.
-Three distinctive development scenarios have been developed and are currently being commented upon in a series of public meetings.
-The marine ecology consultants have also finished their assessment of existing habitat conditions and they are currently working on their analyses phase.
-The traffic engineers have completed the collection of the existing traffic data and are presently working on modeling the existing and projected traffic flows, while legal counsel are developing permitting strategies, habitat enhancement and mitigation strategies. --- The Transportation Planning Study has continued to make progress in baseline studies and modeling.
-The consultant team is currently building base condition vehicular simulation models for Lower Manhattan West and the Financial District, as well as pedestrian simulation models for Lower Manhattan.
-The modeling is expected to be completed towards the end of 2004.
-The team has continued to meet with the major stakeholders pertaining to Lower Manhattan transportation planning, including the Regional Plan Association, RDOT, the Alliance for Downtown New York, and Manhattan Community Board 1.
-The consultant team has begun to compile available data on travel behavior in Lower Manhattan hand has undertaken field surveys of area block fronts, street and sidewalk characteristics and parking, which will be mapped using GIS.
+The studies include urban design, marine ecology, traffic engineering, and regulatory counsel. --- In this quarter, a second round of public outreach was undertaken in an effort to inform various community stakeholders of the design alternatives for the East River Waterfront, which also marked the completion of Phase II of the Planning Study.
+Phase III (Preferred Concept Development) work began, which included focusing on one development scenario and refining the recommendations associated with it. --- The last phase of work also includes continued analysis for the exchanging of information and ideas between the various consultant teams to help formulate and refine the scenario, based on specific marine ecology, transportation, and legal concerns.
+In addition, comments from the second round of public meetings were integrated into the design. --- A final round of public comment is anticipated in the near future as the Study is anticipated to be concluded in February 2005. --- The Transportation Planning Study continued to make progress this past quarter.
+The consultants developed a traffic movement count data collection standard and automated electronic reporting format, linked in with NYC's LION street network file, and is working with NYS DOT to incorporate and modify their ATR data standard for use by NYC DOT.
+The team has developed additional GIS layers including pedestrian activity by time of day, cycling patterns and local traffic usage, as well as a new system for mapping DOT's curbside regulations in Lower Manhattan. --- The traffic model is currently being validated.
+It will be used to determine feasibility of a new traffic pattern for a small study area for Lower Manhattan and it will also be used to coordinate upcoming water main and roadway reconstruction projects. ---The team has developed a draft of the Street Management Framework for Lower Manhattan.
+The framework includes technical data on observed transportation conditions in Lower Manhattan, a street classification typology and classification methodology, a synthesis of the issues, visions and proposals, and technical recommendations for managing Lower Manhattan's streets.